To create a new score, use one of the following options:

 By default, new scores are created with a key signature containing no sharps or flats (C major).
 Specify a different key signature by clicking the button under Key signature.
 Major keys are shown first; minor keys can be displayed by selecting the Minor tab.

-New scores will be created in 4/4 by default.
+New scores are created in 4/4 by default.
 Change this by clicking the button under Time signature.
 Change the number of beats per bar using the arrows in the spin box, and change the beat quality from the dropdown menu.
 You can also select common and cut-common (alla-breve) time signatures in this popup.

 To customize the starting playback tempo, and to show a metronome marking above the uppermost stave: